What Are GLP-1 Medications? A Beginner's Guide

 - Weight loss continued for about 60-68 weeks before plateauing

-- Most weight was regained after stopping.
-This is important.
+- Most weight was regained if the medication was stopped

 Tirzepatide (SURMOUNT trials):

-- Similar timeline — most loss in first 60-72 weeks
+- Similar timeline — most loss happened in the first 60-72 weeks

-The "regain after stopping" part matters.
-These meds don't cure obesity.
-They manage it, like blood pressure meds manage hypertension.
-Most experts say plan for long-term use.
+The “regain after stopping” part is important.
+These medications don’t cure obesity.
+They manage it, similar to how blood pressure medications manage hypertension.
+Most experts recommend thinking of them as long-term treatments.

 Common Side Effects

-Let's not sugarcoat this.
-Most side effects are GI-related and tend to improve as your body adjusts:
+Most side effects are gastrointestinal and typically improve as your body adjusts:

-- Nausea — worst in weeks 1-3, especially at dose increases
+- Nausea — usually worst in weeks 1-3, especially when starting or increasing dose

-- Decreased appetite — that's kinda the point, but it can be intense
+- Decreased appetite — this is partly the point, but it can be uncomfortable

-- Constipation or diarrhea — your gut is adjusting
+- Constipation or diarrhea — varies by person

 Less common but important:

-- Gallbladder problems (more common with rapid weight loss)
+- Gallbladder problems — gallstones are more common during rapid weight loss

-For the deep dive, read our GLP-1 Side Effects Guide.
+For a deeper look at managing side effects, read our GLP-1 Side Effects Guide.

 Who Qualifies?

-- BMI of 27+ with at least one weight-related condition (T2 diabetes, high BP, high cholesterol, sleep apnea)
+- BMI of 27 or higher with at least one weight-related health condition (type 2 diabetes, high blood pressure, high cholesterol, obstructive sleep apnea)

-Be wary of any service that prescribes without thorough medical screening.
-That's not "easy access" — that's a red flag.
+A qualified provider will evaluate your complete medical history before prescribing.
+Be wary of any service that prescribes without a thorough medical screening — that’s a red flag.

 Brand-name (Wegovy, Zepbound):

-- Manufactured by Novo Nordisk / Eli Lilly
+- Manufactured by Novo Nordisk or Eli Lilly

-- May be covered by insurance (varies wildly)
+- May be covered by insurance (varies widely by plan)

 Compounded versions:

-- Produced by licensed compounding pharmacies (503A or 503B)
+- Produced by licensed compounding pharmacies (503A or 503B facilities)

-- Not individually FDA-approved (but made in FDA-regulated facilities)
+- Not individually FDA-approved, but produced in FDA-regulated facilities

 - Not covered by insurance

-If a telehealth provider charges under $500/month, they're almost certainly prescribing compounded versions.
-This isn't inherently bad — these pharmacies are regulated and inspected — but you should know the difference.
+Most telehealth providers offering GLP-1 medications under $500/month are prescribing compounded versions.
+This isn’t inherently bad — compounding pharmacies are regulated and inspected — but you should know the difference.

 How to Get Started